Data Protection: General Information

 Such requests can be made either in writing or verbally.
 While there is no required format for an Access Request to be made, the guide at the link below provides details on how these requests may be made to the University.

-Data Subject Access Requests can be made in writing or verbally, ideally directly to the DCU Data Protection Unit.
-Written requests are not required to follow a particular format, but the options below may be useful if you are considering making such a request in writing:
+Requests made in writing are not required to follow a particular format, but the below options may be useful to anyone considering making such a request in writing:

 Access Request Application Form - Downloadable Word Version